Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

     let two  = Succ one in
     Succ two

-Scilla provides one structural recursion primitive for Peano numbers, which can be used to traverse all the Peano numbers from a given ``Nat`` down to ``Zero``:
+Scilla provides two structural recursion primitives for Peano numbers, which can be used to traverse all the Peano numbers from a given ``Nat`` down to ``Zero``: